stryker-mutator/stryker-net/docs/technical-reference/Mutation Orchestration Design.md

 # Stryker mutation design
 Taking into account previously listed principles, we designed the following classes/class hierarchy:
 1. **Mutators**: **Generates mutated version** of syntax node.
 Each of them implements a specific mutation strategy.
 They must implement [`IMutator`] and must be stateless (they can only store their configuration/options).
 2. **SyntaxNode Orchestrators**: **Orchestrates the steps required for** the mutation of a specific syntax node kind.
 They must implement [`INodeMutator`], and must be stateless.
-They do most of the grunt work
+They are responsible for walking through the syntax tree, and determining where mutation can be placed.```
 3. [`MutationContext`]: **Keeps track of the current state of the mutation process**.
 It stores mutations (via [`MutationStore`]) until they are injected in the mutated syntax tree; it also tracks which mutators have been disabled via [Stryker comments] as well as other details.
 4. [`CSharpNodeOrchestrator`]: **Main entry point**.
 While it was doing all the work in earlier version of Stryker, it is now responsible for building the needed orchestrators, mutators, the mutant placer and keeping track of created mutations.
 5. [`MutantPlacer`]: **Serves** as a single entry point to **several helper functions**, including the ones for injecting mutations.
 Also in charge of providing the needed information for rollback logic.